jimdoescode/clip/README.md

 ## Configuration

-CLIP provides a very simple way to create and access config files.
+Clip provides a very simple way to create and access config files.
 Add a new file to the 'config' directory.
 In that file you will return an associative array of configuration parameters.
 ```php
     return array(